 Ensure any evidence provided is less than 6 months old

 Any supporting evidence should be less than 6 months old.
 This is to ensure that any information and statements made in the evidence are current and up-to-date.

-The six month age of evidence rule also applies to Children placed in the care and protection of the Minister and subject to a long term care placement.
-If original court documentation is older than 6 months the evidence should include an accompanying letter from a state based child protection agency (no more than 6 months old) advising that the care arrangements are still in place.
-Either of these documents need to show: the child's name (or children's names), carer names that the child has been placed with and indicate the period the child is likely to be 'at risk'.
+The six month age of evidence rule also applies to children placed in the care and protection of the Minister and subject to a long term care placement.
+If original court documentation is older than 6 months, the evidence should include an accompanying letter from a state based child protection agency (no more than 6 months old) advising that the care arrangements are still in place.
+Both of these documents need to show: the child's name (or children's names), carer's name that the child has been placed with and indicate the period the child is likely to be 'at risk'.

 Providers should follow the detailed guidance for their state or territory to make an ACCS (child wellbeing) referral.
 If there is no specific guidance provided for a state or territory, the generic instructions in the Guide to ACCS (Child Wellbeing) should be followed.

 - It is about encouraging families to take advantage of other support services.

 - Making the referral is all that is required under the Family Assistance legislation.

 - Any ongoing contact between the family and the support organisation does not need to be monitored by the child care provider.

 - The provider records the contact in the third party software or the Provider Entry Point.